 Accommodation: Regional motel suites in Tenterfield – 2 nights

 We’ll pack our supplies for an energetic walking day and head for the Girraween National Park.
 Here there are a number of formed trails of easy to moderate grade and length including climbs to the top of Castle Rock, The Pyramid, Turtle Rock and the Sphinx.
 A fascinating day amidst balancing boulders, wildflowers and wildlife.

 Today includes highway travel south to the regional enclave of Armidale, a cold climate garden city and tertiary education base.
 You’ll enjoy a tea break beside Australia’s version of the Celtic “Standing Stones” and later a short walk to the dramatic gorge and Dangars Falls eating into the New England Tableland.
-Subject to availability we’ll choose to stay in a quality boutique guest house and winery for two nights and savour the delightful country setting.
+Subject to availability we’ll choose to stay in a quality boutique guest house or a regional motor-inn in a delightful garden setting.